dnl-rss/secureum-slot7-audit-findings-101/03_sigmaprime.md

 **Recommendation**: Adjust the function `rewardPerToken()` to represent the original functionality.

-**Severity**: Critical
+**Severity**: <span style="color:black; background-color:red">Critical</span>

 ### 73. Synthetix Unipool

 **Finding**: Staking Before Initial `notifyRewardAmount` Can Lead to Disproportionate Rewards

-**Description**: If a user successfully stakes an amount of UNI tokens before the function `notifyRewardAmount()` is called for the first time, their initial `userRewardPerTokenPaid` will be set to zero.
+**Description**: If a user successfully stakes an amount of UNI tokens before the function `notifyRewardAmount` is called for the first time, their initial `userRewardPerTokenPaid` will be set to zero.
 The staker would be paid out funds greater than their share of the SNX rewards.

-**Recommendation**: We recommend preventing `stake()` from being called before `notifyRewardAmount()` is called for the first time.
+**Recommendation**: We recommend preventing `stake` from being called before `notifyRewardAmount` is called for the first time.

-**Severity**: High
+**Severity**: <span style="color:black; background-color:orange">High</span>

 ### 74. Synthetix Unipool

 **Finding**: External Call Reverts if Period Has Not Elapsed

-**Description**: The function `notifyRewardAmount()` will revert if `block.timestamp >= periodFinish`.
-However this function is called indirectly via the `Synthetix.mint()` function.
-A revert here would cause the external call to fail and thereby halt the mint process. `Synthetix.mint()` cannot be successfully called until enough time has elapsed for the period to finish.
+**Description**: The function `notifyRewardAmount` will revert if `block.timestamp >= periodFinish`.
+However this function is called indirectly via the `Synthetix.mint` function.
+A revert here would cause the external call to fail and thereby halt the mint process. `Synthetix.mint` cannot be successfully called until enough time has elapsed for the period to finish.

 **Recommendation**: Consider handling the case where the reward period has not elapsed without reverting the call.

-**Severity**: High
+**Severity**: <span style="color:black; background-color:orange">High</span>

 ### 75. Synthetix Unipool

 **Finding**: Gap Between Periods Can Lead to Erroneous Rewards

-**Description**: The SNX rewards are earned each period based on reward and duration as specified in the `notifyRewardAmount()` function.
+**Description**: The SNX rewards are earned each period based on reward and duration as specified in the `notifyRewardAmount` function.
 The contract will output more rewards than it receives.
-Therefore if all stakers call `getReward()` the contract will not have enough SNX balance to transfer out all the rewards and some stakers may not receive any rewards.
+Therefore if all stakers call `getReward` the contract will not have enough SNX balance to transfer out all the rewards and some stakers may not receive any rewards.

 **Recommendation**: We recommend enforcing each period start exactly at the end of the previous period.

-**Severity**: Medium
+**Severity**: <span style="color:black; background-color:yellow">Medium</span>

+___
 ## Chainlink Audit

 [Report](https://github.com/sigp/public-audits/blob/master/chainlink-1/review.pdf)